MD2Korg/md2korg.github.io/docs/mCerebrum/configuration-plotter.md

 # Plotter
 Config file name and location: `mCerebrum/org.md2k.plotter/default_config.json`

 This JSON array should contain the data sources that should be made available to the plotting tool.
-The absence of this configuration file will show all datastream in the user interface
+The absence of this configuration file will show all [data sources](configurations/#data-source) in the user interface

-Example:
+### Example
+This example allows for the displaying of specific sensor streams from the phone, AutoSense, and Microsoft band.
 ```JSON
 [
   {